jaywcjlove/hotkeys-js/README.md

   console.log('do something else');
 });

-// set the scope (only 'all' and 'issues' shortcuts will be honored) hotkeys.setScope('issues'); // default scope is 'all'
+// Set the scope (only 'all' and 'issues' shortcuts will be honored) hotkeys.setScope('issues'); // default scope is 'all'
 ```